 As the VR market grows in terms of the number of active users and revenue, companies are investing more in their content portfolios.
 The offering of high-quality VR games is increasing and besides new games, there are also familiar IPs.

 Back in 2021, the Resident Evil 4 port was developed for Oculus Quest.
-Just Dance, Horizon Call of the Mountain, and GTA San Andreas are also in the works and set to release in 2023.
+Just Dance, Horizon Call of the Mountain, and GTA San Andreas are also in the works.

 It’s safe to say that this type of VR content will attract even more players, which will drive the market forward.